ying1488/holbertonschool-hbnb/README.md

 The Amenity entity represents a feature or facility that a renter can expect to find a Place that they choose to hire.

 #### Attributes
-id : Unique identifier
+* id : Unique identifier
-Name: The name used to define the amenity description : Brief sentence or paragraph to provide information on the facility or service
+* Name: The name used to define the amenity
+* Description : Brief sentence or paragraph to provide information on the facility or service
-Created: Timestamp of when the Amenity was created
+* Created: Timestamp of when the Amenity was created
-Updated: Timestamp of when the Amenity was last updated
+* Updated: Timestamp of when the Amenity was last updated

 #### Methods
-init(...): Initializes a Amenity object create(...): Allows for the creation of a new Amenity update(): Updates the Amenity delete(): Removes a Amenity from the system show(): Lists all reviews of a Amenity
+* init(...): Initializes a Amenity object
+* create(...): Allows for the creation of a new Amenity
+* update(): Updates the Amenity
+* delete(): Removes a Amenity from the system
+* show(): Lists all reviews of a Amenity

 #### Relationships
 Many Amenities can be part of a Place

-##📬 API Interaction Flow
+## 📬 API Interaction Flow
 The purpose of these diagrams is to illustrate how the API calls interact with different HBnB applications - Presentation, Business logic and Persistence layers.
 It helps to demonstrate how different components interact with each other to help with user requests and clarify responsibilities across the systems.

 ### User registration Diagram